Chicago police chase across city leaves 6 hurt, including suspect and officers; woman, 37, killed

 After the initial impact, police spun out and struck a second vehicle that had been traveling west on Irving Park Road and was stopped at the light.
 The male driver, 62, and two female passengers, 29 and 44, were transported to Northwestern Memorial Hospital in fair condition.

 The suspect continued to flee south on Lake Shore Drive.
-He eventually hit a pole, and, after a short foot pursuit, was arrested in the 800-block of West Pershing in Bridgeport.
+He eventually hit a pole, and, after a short foot pursuit, was arrested in the 800-block of West Pershing in Bridgeport, police said.
 He was taken to University of Chicago Medical Center in serious condition.

-Police did not immediately provide information about the deceased woman's identity or the identify of the man arrested.
+Police did not immediately provide information about the deceased woman's identity or the identity of the man arrested.

-Chicago police chase across city leaves 6 hurt, including suspect and officers; woman, 37, killed
+Illinois State Police said the suspect's vehicle is wanted in a homicide.